google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 ### Attaching CORS whitelisted headers to Custom Tabs requests
 [Custom Tabs][8] are a special way of launching web pages in a customised browser tab.
 Custom Tab intents can be created using `CustomTabsIntent.Builder()`.
-Headers can also be attached to these intents using a `Bundle` with the [`Borwser.EXTRA_HEADERS` flag][9]:
+You can also attach headers to these intents using a `Bundle` with the [`Borwser.EXTRA_HEADERS` flag][9]: